-- forecast the demand for aggregates based on average of 10 year sales data and other relevant local information; - analyse all aggregate supply options and - assess the balance between demand and supply.
+- forecast the demand for aggregates based on average of 10 year sales data and other relevant local information. - analyse all aggregate supply options, and - assess the balance between demand and supply.

-This LAA is the 2014 edition and includes the most recent (2013) aggregate sales and reserves data for Milton Keynes.
-The previous 2013 LAA formed part of the evidence base to inform the emerging Minerals Local Plan (MLP) for Milton Keynes.
-The main facts and figures from the report (by aggregate type) are set out below:
+This LAA is the 2015 edition and includes the most recent (2014) aggregate sales and reserves data for Milton Keynes.
+This LAA, as with the previous 2014 LAA, forms part of the evidence base to inform the emerging Minerals Local Plan (MLP) for Milton Keynes.
+The main facts and figures from the report (by aggregate type) are set out below.